Platte County Parks and Recreation hosts many opportunities each year. Click below to learn more about each.

 Interested in learning how to canoe and or kayak?
 Not sure what boat is right for you?
-In July, we have the program just for you!
-Join us on the third Saturday in July for our free instructional canoe/kayak event at the Guy B. Park pond just 5 minutes north of Platte City.
+In July, we have just the program for you!
+Join us on a Saturday in July for our free instructional canoe/kayak event at the Guy B. Park pond just 5 minutes north of Platte City.
 This event is designed for beginners to take to the water way in provided canoes and kayaks.
 Platte County Parks partners with River Run Rentals and the Missouri Department of Conservation to make this event happen.
 All boats and life preservers are provided and experienced floaters are present to answer any questions you may have.
-Life jackets will be provided for children 8 years or older, if you would like to bring a younger participant you will need to provide their own life preserver.
-Registration will open for this event on June 1st and is limited to the first 100 signups.
+Life jackets will be provided for children 8 years or older, if you would like to bring a younger participant you will need to provide their life preserver.
+Registration will open for this event in early June and is limited to the first 100 signups.